 Prior to his time in the Mayor’s office, Tom served as a senior communications director at the University of Chicago, a policy and communications projects director in the Office of the Governor of Illinois, and a senior disaster analyst for the U.S. Small Business Administration in Washington, DC.
 He has also worked as a newspaper reporter, editor of an online business publication, adjunct professor of journalism, and was founder of a small sports newspaper.

 Tom has a bachelor’s degree in political science from the University of Chicago and a master’s in public policy administration from Northwestern University.
 He is a notary public, and was recently selected by former Illinois Governor Jim Edgar as a 2014 Edgar Fellow.
 Tom was selected by the Aparecio Foundation for their inaugural “14 under 45″ class in the summer of 2015.
-Tom lives in Chicago’s Humboldt Park neighborhood with his wife Tiffany, two-year-old son Ben, newborn twins Lyla and Sam, and black lab Johnny Cash.
+Tom lives in Chicago’s Humboldt Park neighborhood with his wife Tiffany, three-year-old son Ben, newborn twins Lyla and Sam, and black lab Johnny Cash.